brown-band/website/pages/index.md

 +++

-The band's first rehearsal will be Tuesday, September 12th at 6:00pm in Fulton Rehearsal Hall.
+The band's first rehearsal will be Tuesday, September 9th at 6:00pm in Fulton Rehearsal Hall.
 It will be preceded by an ice cream social at 5:00pm.
 We would love to have you there!
 To join our mailing list, use [this link](https://docs.google.com/forms/d/e/1FAIpQLScJHkNFJ3TO91DiLW8Md36x8BRHqXWUfHYPrZc31fnJA36SIQ/viewform).

-## Giving to the Band

-At this pivotal time in the Band's history (100th year coming up!), we are raising funds to celebrate our centennial year, and get new instruments and supplies for the band.
-If you feel inclined, we would greatly appreciate support to the band of, as we are a "size doesn't matter band", any amount!
-[Click here for the donation page](https://go.brown.edu/BrownBandGifts).

 ## Why join the band?